 ii.
 Financial assets measured at amortised cost (other than trade receivables)

 In case of trade receivables, the Company follows a simplified approach wherein an amount equal to lifetime ECL is measured and recognised as loss allowance.
-The Company computes ECL based on a provision matrix.
+The company computes ECL based on a provision matrix.
 The provision matrix is prepared based on historically observed default rates over the expected life of trade receivables and is adjusted for forward-looking estimates.
+The default in collection as a percentage to total receivable is low and overall expected credit loss is not material to these financial statements.

 Financial assets classified as amortised cost (listed as ii above), subsequent to initial recognition, are assessed for evidence of impairment at end of each reporting period basis monitoring of whether there has been a significant increase in credit risk.
 To assess whether there is a significant increase in credit risk, the Company compares the risk of a default occurring on the asset as at the reporting date with the risk of default as at the date of initial recognition.
 It considers available reasonable and supportive forwarding-looking information.